-Much is said about how childhood trauma, childhood hurts, and childhood triumphs are all pointed to as markers and indicators of your health, relationships, and self-esteem in adulthood.
-Childhood is far more than just your experiences.
-For example, your family of origin influences the factors determining whether your childhood was healthy or unhealthy, joyful or sad, supported or neglected to involve many moving parts, your family of origin among them.
-What exactly is a family of origin, and why is it important?
+Much is said about how childhood trauma and triumphs can influence your health, relationships, and self-esteem in adulthood.
+However, childhood is far more than just your experiences.
+For example, your family of origin influences the factors determining whether your childhood was healthy or unhealthy.
+So what exactly does this term mean, and why is it important?

 Family Of Origin: A Definition

-Although at first glance, a family of origin might mean your biological family, there is more that goes into a family of origin than your biological parents or siblings.
-Instead, the term "family of origin" covers a broader scope, and includes the family in which you grew up—adopted or biological—for the majority of your formative years.
-If your grandparents are your legal guardians and were from the time you were a toddler, your grandparents would be considered your family of origin.
+Although, at first glance, your origin might mean your biological family, there is more that goes into this origin than your biological parents or siblings.
+Instead, the term "family of origin" covers a broader scope and includes the family in which you grew up—adopted or biological—for the majority of your formative years.
+For example, if your grandparents are your legal guardians and were from the time you were a toddler, your grandparents would be considered part of your origin.
 If you were adopted into a family from another country as a child and relocated to live with them, your adopted family would qualify under this term.
-Rather than a biological definition, the term "family of origin" seeks to identify the people closest to you as you grew and developed.
+Rather than a biological definition, this term seeks to identify the people closest to you as you grew and developed.

 Why Is Family Of Origin Important?

-Your family of origin is important because it plays a significant role in the way you are raised.
-Your family of origin usually has certain religious, philosophical, and moral beliefs, and it is through these lenses that you are brought up, disciplined, encouraged, and even defined.
+This origin is important because it plays a significant role in the way you are raised.
+Your origin usually has certain religious, philosophical, and moral beliefs, and it is through these lenses, you are brought up, disciplined, encouraged, and even defined.
 How you are raised can extend past numerous generations or may only cover one or two generations.

-Identifying and evaluating your family of origin can lend a lot of insight into your habits, belief systems, and the way you think about or look at yourself, and can influence your worldview, your relationships, and your mental health.
-Family of origin is far more than a simple throwback to your childhood; it forms the basis for how you function as an adult and how you choose to live.
+Identifying and evaluating your origin can lend a lot of insight into your habits, belief systems, and how you think about or look at yourself and influence your worldview, relationships, and mental health.
+In addition, your origin related to your family is far more than a simple throwback to your childhood; it forms the basis for how you function as an adult and how you choose to live.

 Family Of Origin And Worldview

-Family of origin shapes worldview primarily through the way you are raised.
+This origin shapes worldview primarily through the way you are raised.
 Children are more likely to agree with their parents, siblings, and others close to them, as the examples set by these individuals are the most formative examples offered to a child.
-In effect, children will turn to the authority figures and loved ones closest to them to form opinions and ideas about the world around them, and these are the examples they often carry into adulthood.
+In effect, children will turn to the authority figures and loved ones closest to them to form opinions and ideas about the world around them.
+These are the examples they often carry into adulthood.

-Even if the precise leanings of your family do not persist into adulthood, your family's worldview still impacts your beliefs; you might not believe the same way as your family of origin, but you may feel guilt, embarrassment, or shame for believing differently.
-In this way, your family of origin has a significant role in the way you formulate your ideas, views, and opinions.
+Even if the precise leanings of your family do not persist into adulthood, your family's worldview still impacts your beliefs.
+You might not believe the same way as your familial origin, but you may feel guilt, embarrassment, or shame for believing differently.
+In this way, this origin has a significant role in formulating your ideas, views, and opinions.

 Family Of Origin And Relationships

-Your family of origin also influences how you interact with others, and the way you develop or instigate relationships.
+Your family of origin also influences how you interact with others and develop or instigate relationships.
 The way your parents (or grandparents, or other parental figures) treat each other and you are pivotal in helping you develop your ideas regarding relationships, marriage, partnership, and family.
 If your parental figures are callous or cold toward one another, for instance, you are far more likely to seek out similar relationships or feel that this form of treatment is acceptable.
 If your parents had a loving, rich relationship, you are likely to seek out similar dynamics.
 If you only had one parent or parental figure, you might feel uncomfortable or uncertain in relationships, not having had a model for how relationships usually look.

-The different facets of relationships are also powerfully influenced by the family of origin.
-Attachment, communication, trust, and security are all implicated in the way you observed these things as a child.
+The different facets of relationships are also powerfully influenced by your origin as it relates to your family.
+Attachment, communication, trust, and are all implicated in how you observed these things as a child.
 Parents with poor communication skills (whether among themselves, toward you and any siblings you might have had, or both) raise children with poor communication skills, and so forth.
-Although many of these issues can be remediated, this is done through conscious, intentional unlearning of habits and tendencies, and does not usually happen as an organic pattern of growth.
+Although many of these issues can be remediated, this is done through conscious, intentional unlearning of habits and tendencies and does not usually happen as an organic growth pattern.

 Family Of Origin And Mental Health

-Mental health is also influenced by your family of origin, though these associations can be more difficult to define.
-Because many mental health conditions and disorders involve genetic components, there may be compounding issues that come into play where mental health is concerned.
-Although many studies indicate that most mental health issues have some form of a genetic component, these genetic components could be exacerbated by the profound influence of the family of origin.
-Parents who have been diagnosed with a depressive disorder, for instance, are more likely to have children with depressive disorders, perhaps in part due to genetic factors, but also in part due to learned behaviors and coping mechanisms.
-This can also be true of addiction and dependence disorders; although children whose parents struggle with substance abuse may be more genetically inclined to addiction, they may also witness their parents turning to substance abuse in times of stress (or celebration), and use that as their standard.
+Mental health is also influenced by this origin, though these associations can be more difficult to define.
+Because many mental health conditions and disorders involve genetic components, there may be compounding issues in play where mental health is concerned.
+Although many studies indicate that most mental health issues have some form of a genetic component, these genetic components could be exacerbated by the profound influence of this origin.
+Parents who have been diagnosed with a depressive disorder, for instance, are more likely to have children with depressive disorders, perhaps in part due to genetic factors but also in part due to learned behaviors and coping mechanisms.
+This can also be true of addiction and dependence disorders; however, children whose parents struggle with substance abuse may be more genetically inclined to addiction; they may also witness their parents turning to substance abuse in times of stress (or celebration) and use that as their standard.

 Does Family Of Origin Ever Not Have Influence?

-Although many situations would benefit from children not being influenced by their families of origin, such as cases of abuse or neglect, research consistently demonstrates the robust and profound effect that families of origin have on children's development, behaviors, and ideas, extending from youth to adulthood.
+Although many situations would benefit from children not being influenced by their families of origin, such as cases of abuse or neglect, research consistently demonstrates the robust and profound effect that this has on children's development, behaviors, and ideas, extending from youth to adulthood.

-Fortunately, if unhealthy dynamics are a part of your family of origin, this does not mean that you must follow in those footsteps.
-You can unlearn and reframe unhealthy thought patterns, behaviors, and ideas, to create a life that is more in line with health, confidence, and strength.
-This is most commonly accomplished through therapy with a qualified mental health professional, as these individuals can help identify any maladaptive coping mechanisms, symptoms of illness, or unhealthy habits you may possess, and can more effectively map out and implement treatment plans.
-Therapists may be available for in-office hours or may be found online, through sites such as Regain.us.
+Fortunately, if unhealthy dynamics are a part of your origin, this does not mean that you must follow in those footsteps.
+Instead, you can unlearn and reframe unhealthy thought patterns, behaviors, and ideas to create a life that is more in line with health, confidence, and strength.
+This is most commonly accomplished through therapy with a qualified mental health professional.
+These individuals can help identify any maladaptive coping mechanisms, symptoms of illness, or unhealthy habits you may possess and can more effectively map out and implement treatment plans.
+Therapists may be available for in-office hours or may be found online through sites such as Regain.us.
 Through online therapy, you are able to receive a level of support comparable to in-person therapy, typically with greater affordability, convenience, and privacy.

 How Significant Is Your Family Of Origin?